Join

 Boards and executive teams should consider several questions:

 Associations that approach AI thoughtfully will gain significant advantages.
+Those who ignore it risk falling behind.

 My Final Thought

-Artificial Intelligence will not replace the role of association leaders, boards or volunteers.
+Artificial Intelligence will not replace the role of association leaders, boards or volunteers, but it will change how we work.

 Used well, AI can help associations operate more efficiently, communicate more effectively and deliver greater value to members.